GreysonElkins/exquisite-server/README.md

 - Run `knex migrate:latest`
 - Run `knex seed:run`
 - Run `npm start`

+### To access it online:
+#### GET:
+- `https://exquisite-server.herokuapp.com/api/v2/authors/` - returns an array of all authors
+- `https://exquisite-server.herokuapp.com/api/v2/authors/:id` - returns the author with the provided id
+- `https://exquisite-server.herokuapp.com/api/v2/prompts` - returns an array of all prompts
+- `https://exquisite-server.herokuapp.com/api/v2/prompts/:id` - returns the prompt with the  provided id
+- `https://exquisite-server.herokuapp.com/api/v2/prompts/:detail` - if detail is `any` it will respond with a random prompt of any genre.
+Random prompts from specific genres can also be fetched by specifying `detail` as the desired genre.
+- `https://exquisite-server.herokuapp.com/api/v2/stories` - returns an array of all stories
+- `https://exquisite-server.herokuapp.com/api/v2/stories/:id` - returns the specific story with the provided id
+#### POST:
+- `https://exquisite-server.herokuapp.com/api/v2/authors`- creates a new Author in the data-base.
+Requires a body-object with `name`, `email`, and `password` key value pairs.
+Responds with the new user object and it's id.
+(Users and authors are interchangable)
+- `https://exquisite-server.herokuapp.com/api/v2/authors/login` - respods with the user object if the credentials provided are correct.
+Requires a body with `username` and `password` key value pairs, `username` can be an email or a user name, both are currently case-sensitive.
+- `https://exquisite-server.herokuapp.com/api/v2/authors/stories` - requires a request body with the following key value pairs: `[title, contributions, prompt, contributors]`. `Contributors` and `prompt` should be the id of their corresponding user or prompt.
+The rest are strings.
+The server will respond with and create a new story.
+#### PATCH:
+- `https://exquisite-server.herokuapp.com/api/v2/authors/:id` - requires a request body with at least one of the following key value pairs `[email, password, bio]` and will change the corresponding values for the author with the id provided.
+- `https://exquisite-server.herokuapp.com/api/v2/authors/stories/:id` - requires a request body with `contributions` and `contributors`, a string and a number respectively.
+Also accepts `is_complete` as a boolean.
+Will update the story corresponding with the id provided in the endpoint, and will respond with the updated story.

 ## Contributors
 V1 of this project was submitted on 9/15/2020 by [Aaron Burris-DeBoskey](https://github.com/Abdeboskey), [Carly Clift](https://github.com/carlymclift), [Greyson Elkins](https://github.com/GreysonElkins), and [Nick Hart](https://github.com/nickhartdev) and is visible at [Exquisite Sever V1](https://github.com/nickhartdev/exquisite-corpse-server), it was tweaked from the ground up for deployment here, and this is the current version.